 Loved ones who understand the challenges of managing a mental illness during the holiday season can help to mitigate some of these hurdles.
 Supportive friends and family members can offer encouragement in sticking to a treatment plan and practicing self-care, as well as reinforce realistic expectations and boundaries.

 All through the year, and especially during the holiday season, The Well Community provides a supportive network for those living with serious mental illnesses, offering encouragement and acceptance as they deal with these conditions.
 Members have opportunities to celebrate the holidays in ways that are comfortable and enjoyable for them, such as the annual holiday party.
-And, at Thursday Night Life worship services, they praise God together for the gift of His Son.
+Although COVID-19 has prevented us from taking part in all the in-person festivities we typically enjoy this time of year, we’re grateful that we still have numerous opportunities to celebrate and to support our members in this season.

 Your gift will help The Well give those who deal with mental health difficulties a place to belong and receive support all year long.